 “Yes, your grace.”

-Lightsong nodded, waiting for the ever-useful Llarimar to take him to his next task.
+Lightsong nodded.
+Now that Offerings were done, it would be time to move on to the final, and least appealing, of his daily duties.
 Petitions.
-The final, and least appealing, of his daily duties.
-However, he had to get through them before he could get to more important activities--like taking a nap.
+He had to get through them before he could get to more important activities--like taking a nap.

-Llarimar didn’t speak, however.
+Llarimar didn’t lead the way toward the petition hall, however.
 He simply waved a lesser priest over, then began to flip through some pages on a clipboard.

 “Well?”
 Lightsong asked.